Internality of autonomous algebraic differential equations: Introduction

-Internality implies that the solution set of (\ref{sys of eq intro}) has a lot of structure.
-For example, it is acted upon by an algebraic group, which acts as a Galois group.
-Moreover, the field of constants can be recovered definably after base change (in model-theoretic language, after taking a non-forking extension).
 On the other hand, orthogonality to the constants can be thought of as implying that solutions have a rather rudimentary structure.
-For example, it is a consequence of Zilber's dichotomy (proved by Hrushovski and Sokolovi\'{c} in \cite{hrushovski1994minimal}, see \cite{pillay2003jet} for an alternative proof by Pillay and Ziegler) that no field can be defined from the solution set, even after base change.
-However it may be possible to recover the field of constants in a forking extension (an example of this is given by \cite[Example 5.6]{jaoui2023relative}).
+Indeed, the generic type of the system has no definable map to the constants, even after taking a non-forking extension.
+As a consequence of Zilber's dichotomy (proved by Hrushovski and Sokolovi\'{c} in \cite{hrushovski1994minimal}, see \cite{pillay2003jet} for an alternative proof by Pillay and Ziegler), it has no definable map to \emph{any} infinite field.
+However, there may be a definable map from a forking extension to the constants (an example of this is given by \cite[Example 5.6]{jaoui2023relative}).
 From a differential algebra perspective, it is known (see \cite[Theorem 4.6]{freitag2023equations}) that orthogonality to the constants implies that the generic solution is not classical in the sense of Umemura \cite{umemura1988irreducibility}, and in particular not Liouvillian.

 A strictly stronger non-structure property has recently been studied in the literature: strong minimality and triviality of the solution set.
-In this case, the field of constants cannot be recovered, even after taking a forking extension (indeed, they are all algebraic).
+In this case, there is no definable map to the field of constants, even after taking a forking extension (indeed, the forking extension are all algebraic).
 Even more, no infinite group can be defined.
 Devilbiss and Freitag \cite{devilbiss2023generic} showed that the type of a generic solution to $f(x) = 0$, where $f$ is a differential polynomial of degree $d$ and order $h > 1$ with differentially transcendental independent coefficients, is strongly minimal as long as $d \geq 2(h+2)$ (triviality is still open, this is their Conjecture 1.7).
 Using the optimal bound on the nonminimality degree obtained by Freitag, Jaoui and Moosa \cite{freitag2023degree}, a better bound of $d \geq 6$ can be obtained.
 Jaoui proves strong minimality and triviality in \cite{jaoui2023density}, if the $f_i$ are polynomials with $\mathbb{Q}$-algebraically independent constant coefficients.
 However, this second result does not apply to many concrete systems of equations, as for example all coefficients must be non-zero.

 Our main theorem provides, as an easy corollary, a characterization of orthogonality to the constants for any autonomous system of the form (\ref{sys of eq intro}):

 \begin{corollary*} Let $F$ be an algebraically closed field of constants, some $f_1, \cdots f_k \in F(x_1, \cdots , x_k)$ and $p$ the generic type of the system: